Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Visual Forecast Examples

 \section{Visual Forecast Examples}

-Finally, we present qualitative results for the PARADIS and PARADIS-AMSE models compared to the ERA5 reference analysis.
-Each figure shows the evolution of a specific meteorological field at 6-hour, 5-day, and 10-day lead times.
-For each time step, the subplots represent (left) the ERA5 reference, (middle) the PARADIS forecast, and (right) the PARADIS-AMSE forecast.
+Finally, we present qualitative results for the PARADIS model against the ERA5 reference analysis in figures \Cref{fig:l1,fig:l2,fig:l3,fig:l4}.
+Each figure shows the evolution of a specific meteorological field at 1, 2, and 5-day lead times.
+For each time step, the subplots represent (left) the ERA5 reference and (right) the PARADIS forecast.